resheku/my-awesome/README.md

 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
 - [dagger/dagger](https://github.com/dagger/dagger) - An engine to run your pipelines in containers
-- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Developer-friendly, minimalism Cron alternative, but with much more capabilities.
+- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Developer-friendly minimalism Cron/Airflow alternative, but with much more capabilities.
 It aims to solve greater problems.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API